SedeeqAlkhazraji/Songs-of-the-Quran/README.md

 https://github.com/SedeeqAlkhazraji

 ## License
-This project is licensed under the  GNU GENERAL PUBLIC LICENSE License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE License - see the [LICENSE](LICENSE) file for details